Sunday, November 29, 2020

 I'm not crazy after all!

-Well, ok, I guess figuring out a difference between gnu sed and bsd sed is not a sign of sanity.
+Well, ok, I guess figuring out a difference in "sed" between gnu and bsd is not a sign of sanity.

-But for a lot of applications, the file being edited is itself generated, so there is no need to save a backup.
-So just pass a null string in as the suffix.
-No problem, right?
+But for some scripts, the file being edited is itself generated, so there is no need to save a backup.
+So, just pass a null string in as the suffix.
+Right?

 [ update: useful page: https://riptutorial.com/sed/topic/9436/bsd-macos-sed-vs--gnu-sed-vs--the-posix-sed-specification ]